Why won’t my baby or child sleep?

-Getting and good night’s sleep while staying connected with your child
+Getting a good night’s sleep while staying connected with your child

 I wonder if you can remember a time when you had some big feelings.
 Maybe something happened during the day, a big project that had to be delivered and something went wrong, a fight with a friend or lover or something else.
 I wonder if you can remember what it was like when you tried to fall asleep, was it harder, did the scenario you experienced during the day go around and around in your head, or maybe you fell asleep only to wake in the early hours of the morning to begin processing what had happened during the day again and again.
 Or maybe it was your body, which felt agitated, and you tossed and turned all night struggling to find a comfortable position so you could sleep.

-Babies and children are no different from adults, when something has upset them; they find it hard to sleep.
-It is only when they have released their emotions by crying, raging and or laughter are they able to fall asleep.
-Once released, they will become calm, peaceful and connected and will easily be able to fall asleep when they are tired.
+Babies and children are no different from adults.
+When something has upset them, they find it hard to sleep.
+It is only when they have released their emotions by crying, raging, or laughing are they able to fall asleep.
+Once released, they will become calm, peaceful, and connected and will easily be able to fall asleep when they are tired.

 Many parents believe that when their baby starts to get fussy or niggly they are either tired or hungry.
 There is a different way of looking at this and I wonder whether this might resonate with you?
 When we are more tired, it becomes harder to keep our emotions in.
 It is therefore the tiredness that lets the emotions surface rather than the emotions being a sign of tiredness.
-I wonder if you can remember a calm day maybe you did a swim, or a hike, were on holiday and were happy and contented.
-Do you remember what that day was like was that kind of tired comfortable was it easy and natural to fall asleep.
+I wonder if you can remember a calm day?
+Maybe you did a swim, a hike, or were on holiday and were happy and contented.
+Do you remember what that kind of tired was like?
+Was it easy and natural to fall asleep?

-Most children will need to cry at the end of the day and I recommend scheduling in some listening time in your bedtime schedule.
+Most children will need to cry at the end of the day and I recommend scheduling some listening time into your bedtime schedule.
 As your child gets older they will use this time to talk about their day.

 Over time they will need their control pattern at night less and less.
 Sometimes even if your child is using a control pattern such a sucking their thumb, if they are held in the loving arms of a parent and given unconditional love they may take their thumb out and naturally begin to cry.
 Babies like children and adults need to feel safe and connected when they express emotions.

-If breast feeing has become a control pattern you could feed them completely and then just before they fall asleep take them off the breast.
+If breastfeeding has become a control pattern you could feed them completely and then just before they fall asleep take them off the breast.
 When they then cry you can have greater assurance that their crying is due to emotions rather than hunger.
 You can then listen lovingly to your child as they release.
-As discussed in my article on why does my child cry there may be many reasons for a baby needing to cry, even if minimal stimulation has been experienced during the first few months of life.
+As discussed in my blog on Why does my baby or child cry, there may be many reasons for a baby needing to cry, even if minimal stimulation has been experienced during the first few months of life.

-I encourage you as a parent to notice what happens after your child or baby has had a cry or a tantrum while being held in your arms and listened to.
-Are they more connected, able to concentrate better and do they fall asleep more quickly and then stay asleep for longer?
+I encourage you as a parent to notice what happens after your child or baby has cried or had a tantrum while being held in your arms and listened to.
+Are they more connected, able to concentrate better, and do they fall asleep more quickly and then stay asleep for longer?

-For toddlers and older children rather than necessarily crying before bed they may become more exuberant wanting to leap about and play.
-Laughter is another way to release emotions around frustration, fears and hurts.
-Children know this intuitively and often become loud and playful just before bed.
-There are certain games that can be played that may be around teeth brushing, a funny puppet playing around and being silly or even a power reversal game with a pillow fight.
-Lots of giggles and laughter brings in a grounded sense as well as a release making sleep easier.
+Toddlers and older children, rather than crying before bedtime, may become more exuberant, wanting to leap about and play.
+Laughter is another way to release emotions around frustration, fears, and hurts.
+Children know this intuitively and often become loud and playful just before bedtime.
+There are certain games that can be played that may be around teeth brushing, a funny puppet, playing around and being silly, or even a power reversal game with a pillow fight.
+Lots of giggles and laughter bring in a grounded sense as well as a release making sleep easier.

 I trust that you as the parent will know what is best for you and your child.
 If what I have written resonates with you, I encourage you to try some of what I have talked about and see what kind of difference it makes to your baby or child’s sleep.
-If you have any further questions or would like to book a session with me you can contact me on firstname.lastname@example.org or go to my facebook page @meganclintonparentingsupport where you can also find more information.
-You can also go to Aletha Solter’s page www.awareparenting.com.
+If you have any further questions or would like to book a session with me, you can contact me directly or go to my Facebook page where you can also find more information.
+You can also go to Aletha Solter’s website.